-- 2.10 The Council scored 54% in the Housing Delivery Test for 2020.
-This result means the Council is required to produce an Action Plan as per the requirements of paragraph 75 of the NPPF.
-The Action Plan analyses the causes of under delivery and demonstrates the Council's commitment to responding positively to the challenge of increasing housing delivery. - 2.11 The NPPF requires local planning authorities to demonstrate a 5-year supply of deliverable housing land plus a buffer depending on the circumstances the local authority falls within.
+- 2.11 The Council scored 46% in the Housing Delivery Test for 2021.
+This result means the Council is required to produce an Action Plan as per the requirements of paragraph 76 of the NPPF.
+The Action Plan analyses the causes of under delivery and demonstrates the Council's commitment to responding positively to the challenge of increasing housing delivery. - 2.12 The NPPF requires local planning authorities to demonstrate a 5-year supply of deliverable housing land plus a buffer depending on the circumstances the local authority falls within.
 The Housing Delivery Test result means the Council is required to apply a 20% buffer to improve the prospect of achieving the planned supply.
-As a result of the previous 2019 Housing Delivery Test measurement of 41%, the Council has already been applying a 20% buffer to its 5-year supply. - 2.12 The Housing Delivery test also means that the Council is required to apply the 'presumption in favour of sustainable development' as set out in paragraph 11 of the NPPF.
-As the Council is unable to demonstrate a 5-year supply of deliverable housing, it is already applying the presumption.
+As a result of the previous 2020 Housing Delivery Test measurement of 54% and 2019 measurement of 41%, the Council has already been applying a 20% buffer to its 5-year supply.